bullet-train-co/showcase/README.md

 ## Automatic smokescreen testing for Showcase samples

-Run `bin/rails showcase:install:smokescreen_test` to have a smokescreen test installed, which will automatically render every Showcase you've defined and assert they respond with `200 OK`.
+Run `bin/rails showcase:install:integration_test` to have a smokescreen test installed in `test/integration/showcase_test.rb`.

+This will automatically render every Showcase you've defined and assert they respond with `200 OK`.
+You can add custom assertions by overriding `assert_showcase_preview`.

 ## View examples